[Feature] Russia's grey war in Ukraine prompts fatigue

 New normal

-The conflict is less intense than in 2014 and 2015, when Ukraine fought the DPR and LPR for control of Avdiivka, Kramatorsk, Marinka, and Severodontesk.
+The fighting is less intense than in 2014 and 2015, when Ukraine fought the DPR and LPR for control of Avdiivka, Kramatorsk, Marinka, and Severodonetsk.

-Klymenko, the Luhansk deputy governor, said people watched as "columns of heavy armour rolled in from the Russian Federation" and that more 8,000 "objects", such as bridges or buildings, were destroyed in the ensuing warfare.
+Klymenko, the Luhansk deputy governor, said people watched as "columns of heavy armour rolled in from the Russian Federation" and that more than 8,000 "objects", such as bridges or buildings, were destroyed in the ensuing warfare.

-Vladimir Yelisyeyev, the chairman of Impulse, an electronics firm in Severodonetsk, remembered hiding with his staff and their families in a shelter as "rockets exploded very close to the factory".
+Vladimir Yelisyeyev, the chairman of Impulse, an electronics firm in Severodonetsk, remembered hiding with staff and their families in a shelter as "rockets exploded very close to the factory".

 "People fled town and the streets were empty, even on summer evenings," he said.